Please follow the steps below before your immigrant visa interview at the U.S. Consulate General in Naha, Japan.

 For family based visa applications:

-If you have served in any country’s military: Military records, English translation, and a photocopy.
+If you have served in any country’s military: Military records and an English translation, and a photocopy.

 Sending documents to the U.S. Consulate General in Naha